 #2.
 "Limit" added sugars.

-I think this is where they really lost me.
-It’s not so much the act of replacing butter with oil, it’s the KIND of oils listed.
-Olive oil for one, is chock full of beneficial fats.
-But vegetable oils like canola and blended soybean oils should, like added sugars, be avoided like the plague.
+- The guidance.
+It is not so much the act of replacing butter with oil.
+It's the kind of oil listed in the guidelines.
+Olive oil, for instance, is chock full of beneficial fats.
+But vegetable oils like blended soybean and hydrogenated vegetable oils should be limited at worst.

 #4.
-Only half of grains eaten should be whole.
+Only half of the grains eaten should be whole.

-Processed white flours and starches – yes, even gluten-free ones – are pretty much void of nutritional value.
-Even whole wheat bread spikes blood sugar nearly as badly as white bread, because all starch and sugar break down to the same micronutrients (sugar molecules) in the body.
+- The issue at hand.
+Eating whole grains half the time is certainly better than not at all.
+But truly, all the grains we eat should be whole grains.
+So this is more nonsense disguised as health advice to prevent backlash from the processed food industry.
+White flours and starches, even gluten-free ones, are pretty much void of nutritional value (if you have doubts, check the label).
+Even whole wheat bread spikes blood sugar nearly as bad as white bread.
+Because all starch and sugar break down to the same micronutrients (sugar molecules) in the body.

-Better choices.
-Legumes like lentils and navy beans, and grains like quinoa and oats are loaded with fiber and protein compared to refined breads and pastas.
-Choose sprouted grains if you can find them, as sprouting breaks down an acid that prevents full absorption of a grain's vitamins and minerals.
-Ultimately, aim for whole grains with higher contents of fiber and protein.
+- Improving your carbohydrates.
+Legumes like lentils and navy beans, and ancient whole grains like quinoa and old-fashioned oats contain more fiber and protein than refined starches.
+If you enjoy sprouted grains, they may give you a little more bang for your buck as the sprouting breaks down an acid that prevents full absorption of a grain's vitamins and minerals.

 #5.
 Consuming fat-free and low-fat dairy.

+- A political problem.
 It's probably safe for me to write that the USDA will never remove dairy as a recommended food in its guidelines.
 But truly, dairy is not an essential food group.
-You can get all the essential vitamins and minerals in dairy from meats and vegetables.
-It's a common allergen, slows digestion and can be mildly addicting (though not as vengeful as sugar).
+You can get all the essential vitamins and minerals in milk from meats and vegetables.
+It's a common allergen, can slow your digestion, and can be mildly addicting (though not as vengeful as sugar).

-Best choice.
-My boys rarely, if ever, drank cow’s milk as toddlers, and I like to think they’re better off for it.
-Broccoli and dark leafy greens are much better sources of calcium than dairy.
+- The bottom line.
+We don't need dairy, even young children.
+Broccoli and dark leafy greens are much better sources of calcium.
 And vitamin D is best sourced naturally, with moderated sun exposure.
-In the winter, a supplement may be a good idea, but check with your doctor.
+In the winter, a supplement may be a good idea (but always check with your doctor, of course).